Learn more about our specific initiatives to build our dairy-free community and support others on their journey:

 Sports Team Partnerships

-In a first-of-its-kind initiative, we are partnering with the Inner Atlanta Football Club to bring educational seminars and on-field activations to improve young athletes’ health and performance.
-The Switch4Good logo and messaging is integrated into the organization’s branding and communication amongst the athletes, from the elementary-aged teams to the pros.
+In a first-of-its-kind initiative, we have partnered with the Inner Atlanta Football Club to bring educational seminars and on-field activations to improve young athletes’ health and performance.
+The Switch4Good logo and messaging is integrated into the organization’s branding and communication amongst the athletes, from the elementary-aged teams to the elite club level.
 Our goal is to replicate this program with other regional sports teams in the future.
-Switch4GoodSoccer.org is coming soon!
+Switch4GoodSoccer.org is now live!

 Education and Resources